 Traditional Mass Communication theories suggest word-of-mouth as one of the most effective communication channels.

-However, the incredible growth achieved by the internet has given a new dimension to vox populi in the form of online customer reviews.
+However, the incredible growth achieved by the internet has given a new dimension to vox populi in the form of online reviews.

 Before the internet blew up into the giant it is today, purchasing decisions were influenced by friends, family, and close associates.
 However, in the changing times, the relationship of the buyer is a factor that least affects the buying decision.

-Consumers Trust Online Reviews
+Why Consumers Trust Online Reviews?

+As we discussed earlier, the youth are keen to know the experience of their peers before purchasing a product or choosing a service.
 This has put the impetus on providing the best information about companies and services through the platforms frequented by the target audience.

 The accessibility of online reviews to all internet users via Facebook, Google, and other popular platforms has made it easy to read and write reviews.
 Since these services are available across all platforms, they can access it on the go.